 - Every Sunday morning until 2 pm, Rome's most popular flea market is held at the Porta Portese, around the streets Via Portuense and Via Ippolito Nievo.
 It sells everything from antiques to clothing.

 - Villa Farnesina: A lovely 16th-century mansion with works by Raphael and Peruzzi surrounded by symmetrical gardens.
 The mansion looks fairly modest from the outside, but is wonderfully decorated on the inside in Renaissance style.
 The villa is one the gems of Rome that is not yet overrun by tourists.
 Address: Via della Lungara 230.
-Open daily from 9 am to 2 pm, admission 6 euros.
+The villa is open to the public from Monday to Saturday from 9 to 14 and every second Sunday of the month, admission 9 euros.
 More info.

 - The Basilica of Santa Cecilia in Trastevere: The other basilica, dedicated to Saint Cecilia, patron saint of music, is one of the oldest churches in Rome.
 Here you can find 13th-century frescos by Pietro Cavallini.

 - Colle de Gianicolo: This hill is located next to the neighbourhood of Trastevere and if you have the time and energy, the tough hike up the hill is worth the effort for the great view of Rome you will have.
 At the foot of the hill, you will find the Fontana dell’Acqua Paola; this beautiful fountain played an important role in the film ‘La Grande Bellezza’.
 Once you reach the top of the hill, you will find a park with the statue of freedom fighter Giuseppe Garibaldi on horse-back, where a cannon is fired at noon every day.
 You can then descent the hill on the other side, which will take you in the direction of the Vatican.